-- Currently, win32 is not supported for the export library.
-(Normal BIND 9 application can be built as before). - The "fixed" RRset order is not (currently) supported in the export library.
+• The "fixed" RRset order is not (currently) supported in the export library.
 If you want to use "fixed" RRset order for, e.g. named while still building the export library even without the fixed order support, build them separately:

 '''

-$ ./configure --enable-fixed-rrset [other flags, but not --enable- ↔
+$ ./configure --enable-fixed-rrset [other flags, but not --enable- \( \to \)

 exportlib]

 $ make

-$ ./configure --enable-exportlib [other flags, but not --enable-fixed ↔
+$ ./configure --enable-exportlib [other flags, but not --enable-fixed \( \to \)

 -rrset]

 $ cd lib/export

 $ make

 '''

-- The client module and the IRS library currently do not support DNSSEC validation using DLV (the underlying modules can handle it, but there is no tunable interface to enable the feature). - RFC 5011 is not supported in the validating stub resolver of the export library.
+- RFC 5011 is not supported in the validating stub resolver of the export library.
 In fact, it is not clear whether it should: trust anchors would be a system-wide configuration which would be managed by an administrator, while the stub resolver will be used by ordinary applications run by a normal user. - Not all common /etc/resolv.conf options are supported in the IRS library.
-The only available options in this version are "debug" and "ndots".
+The only available options in this version are debug and ndots.